Food fight erupts over Pennsylvania 'Pierogi Festival' name | New Country 923

 EDWARDSVILLE, Pa.
 (AP) — A Pennsylvania celebration of a popular Polish treat is embroiled in a food fight after a suburban Chicago chamber of commerce threatened a trademark infringement lawsuit over the use of the name “Pierogi Festival.”

-The (Wilkes-Barre) Citizens’ Voice (http://bit.ly/2vmS7wR ) reports that lawyers for the Whiting Pierogi Fest in Indiana recently sent a letter demanding that the Edwardsville Hometown Committee stop using the name or pay royalties.
+Lawyers for the Whiting Pierogi Fest in Indiana recently sent a letter demanding the Edwardsville Hometown Committee stop using the name or pay royalties.

-Citing a 1994 “Pierogi Fest” trademark, the letter calls the Pennsylvania festival name “unfair competition” and “likely to cause consumer confusion.”
+Citing a “Pierogi Fest” trademark in use since 1994 and registered a decade ago, the letter calls the Pennsylvania festival name “unfair competition” and “likely to cause consumer confusion.”

 The fourth annual Edwardsville Pierogi Festival was held in June.
-The 143rd annual Whiting Pierogi Fest was held last weekend.
+The 23rd edition of the Whiting Pierogi Fest was held last weekend.

 Information from: The Citizens’ Voice, http://www.citizensvoice.com

-Note: This story has been corrected to show Whiting has held its Pierogi Fest for 23 years, not 143 years.